StefanTobler/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 Examining different sorting algorithms in different programming languages including C, Python, and Java.

-This project is ment to examine the diffences in run time preformance in different langages.
+This project is meant to examine the differences in run time performance in different languages.